Pharmacy First service – FAQs

 Q. How can healthcare professionals identify pharmacies providing the service, so they can refer patients to them?

-98% of pharmacies are signed up to provide the service and healthcare professionals can check pharmacy profiles in NHS Service Finder to identify which pharmacies are registered to provide the service.
+Over 95% of pharmacies are signed up to provide the service and healthcare professionals can check pharmacy profiles in NHS Service Finder to identify which pharmacies are registered to provide the service.
 Additionally, if general practice teams use EMIS local or PharmRefer to make referrals to the service, participating pharmacies are shown in those systems.

-Yes, such referrals are still required for the minor illness part of Pharmacy First, as was the case for referrals to CPCS.
+Yes, electronic referrals are still required for the minor illness part of Pharmacy First, as was the case for referrals to CPCS.
 They are also recommended for patients with symptoms suggestive of the seven clinical conditions covered by the clinical pathways.

-• Patients will receive a confidential consultation with the pharmacist in the consultation room or remotely.
+- Patients will receive a confidential consultation with the pharmacist in the consultation room or remotely.
 If signposted, they may be assisted under the Essential support for self-care service, potentially being seen by another pharmacy team member.

-• Patients may be more reassured that their concern has been taken seriously and the pharmacist will be expecting them.
+- Patients may be more reassured that their concern has been taken seriously and the pharmacist will be expecting them.

-• If the patient does not contact the pharmacy, the pharmacy will follow up with the patient, based upon clinical need.
+- If the patient does not contact the pharmacy, the pharmacy will follow up with the patient, based upon clinical need.

-• Referrals enable the pharmacy to plan and manage workload, helping them to see patients in a timely manner.
+- Referrals enable the pharmacy to plan and manage workload, helping them to see patients in a timely manner.

-• Clinical responsibility for that episode of patient care passes to the pharmacy until it is completed or referred on.
+- Clinical responsibility for that episode of patient care passes to the pharmacy until it is completed or referred on.

-• There is a record of referral and clinical treatment, which will support future patient care.
+- There is a record of referral and clinical treatment, which will support future patient care.

-• Referral data can demonstrate that patients are actively being supported by their general practice to access appropriate treatment.
+- Referral data can demonstrate that patients are actively being supported by their general practice to access appropriate treatment.

-Q. How can general practices refer patients to a pharmacy for a minor illness or clinical pathways consultation?
+Q. How can general practices electronically refer patients to a pharmacy for a minor illness or clinical pathways consultation?

 Referrals need to be sent to the patient’s chosen pharmacy in a secure, electronic manner that complies with the standards laid out in the NHS CPCS Technical Toolkit.
 There are several compliant ways in which referrals can be sent from within general practice IT systems, ‘bolt-on’ systems or NHSmail can be used.
 NHS England is currently in the process of developing guidance on the Pharmacy First service for general practices, but in the meantime, practices may want to refer to NHS England’s NHS community pharmacist consultation service toolkit for GP PCN staff.
 General practice staff could also contact their ICB’s community pharmacy clinical lead for further assistance on how this topic and in many cases, the Local Pharmaceutical Committee may also be able to provide advice to the practice.